-Most recently, the school reopened its thriving Kindergarten program (now an Early Childhood Program for ages 3 and up), which had been shuttered in 1963 due to low enrollment.
+The school also reopened its thriving Kindergarten program (now an Early Childhood Program for ages 3 and up), which had been shuttered in 1963 due to low enrollment.
 And in 2008, under the criteria established by the Archdiocese of Chicago, Pastor Fr.
 Kenneth Fischer dissolved the school board and replaced it with the Board of Specified Jurisdiction.
 Members of the BSJ are appointed by the pastor and are comprised of parish members, school parents and other people in the community whose talents benefit the school.

 Catholic identity has always been closely entwined with our students' academics and we are committed to nurturing the whole child, spiritually and scholastically.
 When you talk with St. Luke alumni some of their fondest, deepest memories are for the yearly, traditional religious events that make St. Luke special, like the All Saints Day Mass, May Crowning, Catholic School's Week Mass and Veteran's Day Prayer Service.
 These Catholic traditions are integral to our school.